tsdev/spinw/docs/pages/swpref/swpref.getpref.md

   mathjax: 'true'}

 ---

 ### Syntax

-`rpref = swpref.getpref`
+`allPref = swpref.getpref`

+`selPref = swpref.getpref(prefName)`

+`val = swpref.getpref(prefName,true)`

+`rPref = swpref.getpref('default')`

 ### Description

+`allPref = swpref.getpref` returns all preference in a struct where each field-value pair corresponds to a prefernce name-value pair.

+`selPref = swpref.getpref(prefName)` returns a struct that contains the value, name and label of the selected preference.

+`val = swpref.getpref(prefName,true)` just returns the stored value corresponding to `prefName` preference.

+`rPref = swpref.getpref('default')` returns the default preference names, values and labels of each preferences.

-The preferences are reset after every restart of Matlab, unlike the Matlab built-in preferences that are persistent between Matlab sessions.
+{% include note.html content=" The preferences are reset after every restart of Matlab, unlike the Matlab built-in preferences that are persistent between Matlab sessions.
-If you want certain preferences to keep after closing matlab, define them in the <a href="matlab:edit('startup.m')">startup.m</a> file.
+If you want certain preferences to keep after closing matlab, define them in the `startup.m` file." %}

-swpref.getpref() returns the names and current values for all preferences. rPref is a struct.

-rPref = swpref.getpref(pName, {true})

-Returns only the requested SpinW preference name, value and label in a struct.
-Each field contains the requested value.
-If a second argument is given (true), only the value of the preference is returned.

-rPref = swpref.getpref('default')

-Returns the default names, values and labels of each preferences.

 ### See Also

 [swpref.setpref](swpref_setpref)

 {% include links.html %}